VimR - A first look

 - A way to set a default opening directory - Right now we need to open it and immediately open a new project.

 The VimR Codebase

 If you know Objective-C (I don’t) then you may want to have a look around the codebase.

 I have pulled it down and opened it in X Code, like I say I don’t speak Objective-C but it seemed intuitive enough to work around, it is interesting to see how it hangs together.

 VimR Sounds Stupid, why not use MacVim or Vim?

-A commenter on the original Hacker News article I linked to said it better than I could;
+A commenter on a Hacker News article I found said it better than I could;